isc-projects/kea/doc/sphinx/arm/netconf.rst

 Overview
 ========

-Kea 1.5.0 introduced optional support for a YANG/NETCONF interface with the new ``kea-netconf`` NETCONF agent.
+Kea provides optional support for a YANG/NETCONF interface with the ``kea-netconf`` NETCONF agent.

-This bare-bones documentation is a work in progress.
-Its current purpose is to let engineers joining the project or perhaps advanced early adopters to get up to speed quickly.

 .. _netconf-install:

 Installing NETCONF
 ==================

-Note that to get its NETCONF capabilities, Kea uses Sysrepo, which has many dependencies.
-Unfortunately, some of them are not available as packages and need to be compiled manually.
+To get its NETCONF capabilities, Kea uses Sysrepo.

-Please note that building libyang requires a minimum gcc version of at least 4.9, so on some environments - like CentOS 7.5 - the system compiler cannot be used.

 The following sections provide installation instructions for Ubuntu 18.04 and CentOS 7.5.
-Due to a more modern compiler and many available packages, the installation procedure is much simpler on Ubuntu.

 .. _netconf-ubuntu-install: